top of page

 VERONIKA SKLIAROVA

-Recently, she was coordinator of the Ukrainian pavilion at the Avignon Festival, was a member of the jury of the Polish drama award Avrora in Bygdoszcz, and coordinator/producer of the exhibition “Kurbas.
+Most recently, she was the coordinator of the Ukrainian pavilion at the Avignon Festival, was a member of the jury of the Polish drama award Avrora in Bydgoszcz, and coordinator/producer of the exhibition “Kurbas.
 Maysterni”.

-Founded by Veronika Skliarova, it provides a much-needed cultural platform to something loudly together - about human rights, LGBTQ+ rights, feminism and inclusion - using arts in outdoor and public spaces to engage a broad range of society.
+For multiple years, ART DOT ran an annual festival called Parade-Fest, providing a much-needed cultural platform to come together about human rights, LGBTQ+ rights, feminism and inclusion - using arts in outdoor and public spaces to engage a broad range of society.

 242059880_4406372529398475_8634375066262895546_n.jpg